ThePieBaker90/On-The-Rim/Traits/Genes/Cosmetic Genes/Horns/Stub Horns.md

 - **[[Metabolic Efficiency]]:**
 	- 0
 - **Effects:**
-	- Carriers of this gene have two small stubby [[Body/Humanoid Body Parts/Head/Horns|Horns]] growing from their forehead.
+	- Carriers of this gene have two small stubby [[Horns|Horns]] growing from their forehead.